 Health and Exercise Science Building

-Renovations and additions to the Pershing Building at Truman State University created a new home and identity for the Health and Exercise Science Department, and strengthen the building’s orientation to campus.
-This new building was designed with a connector to the 1957 Pershing Building, used by the athletic program.
+Renovations and additions to the Pershing Building at Truman State University created a new home and identity for the Health and Exercise Science Department, and strengthened the building’s orientation to campus.
+This new building was designed with a connector to the 1957 Pershing Building.

 Truman State’s primary goal was to consolidate the Health Sciences program that was previously located in multiple facilities across campus.
 In addition, the university wanted to modernize the adjacent Pershing Athletic Building, including improvements to the mechanical systems.